okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### SSF Transmitter API is self-service EA in Preview

 Okta uses [CAEP](https://openid.net/specs/openid-caep-specification-1_0.html) to send security-related events and other data-subject signals to Apple, known as the Shared Signal Framework (SSF) receiver.
 After an SSF stream is configured, Okta sends signals as [Security Event Tokens (SETs)](https://datatracker.ietf.org/doc/html/rfc8417) to Apple.
-Use the SSF Transmitter API <!--[SSF Transmitter API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SSFTransmitter/)--> to manage SSF stream configurations between the SSF receiver and Okta. <!-- OKTA-660502 -->
+Use the SSF Transmitter API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SSFTransmitter/) to manage SSF stream configurations between the SSF receiver and Okta. <!-- OKTA-660502 -->

 #### Seamless ISV experience with integrated testing is GA in Preview